hsvu/Notes/COMP3131-Notes/Lecture_02/lecture_02.md

 It's actually very difficult to go from a RE to DFA directly but going first to a NFA then to a DFA is very possible, especially in code.
 Why would we want to do this?
 NFA's are easy to generate in code but not as efficient to execute as DFA's for similar reasons we usually take a DFA and minimise it to further increase the speed and efficiency of the graph. (as well as this DFA's are way better to run in code because they are deterministic and give consistent results)

 Note this algorithm is called subset construction because a DFA state corresponds to a subset of NFA states.
-This is because in DFA we can't have $\epsilon$ so part of this is compressing those and reducing the total number of states as a result
+This is because in DFA we can't have \\(\epsilon\\) so part of this is compressing those and reducing the total number of states as a result

-There are at most $2^n$ DFA states, where $n$ is the total number of the NFA states.
+There are at most \\(2^n\\) DFA states, where \\(n\\) is the total number of the NFA states.
 This is because sometimes the conversion does increase the number of states in attempting to make a deterministic graph.

 #### Operations